 Related Post: Do you like to party?
 If so be sure to see which other islands to visit in Thailand for the best parties!

 There are so many things to do in Koh Samui, it is full of activities on its land and in its water.
 There’s enough to keep you busy for a full week and there are some places that are free to enter.
-The only cost will be transport.
+The only cost will be for transport which will help with visiting Koh Samui on a budget!

 If you can ride a moped confidently it is popular for tourists to ride mopeds on Koh Samui as the main roads are very well paved (although quite steep in places).
 Moped will be the cheapest way to get around and after that, you can visit many different beaches, the Big Buddha, Waterfalls like Na Muang Waterfalls and plenty of viewpoints!